rstudio/bookdown.org/content/archive/internal/mpfoley1973-statistics.md

 ---
-title: "Statistics Handbook"
+title: "Statistical Inference"
 author: "Michael Foley"
-date: "2021-06-02T11:27:35Z"
+date: "2021-10-17T16:24:23Z"
-tags: [Statistics, Education, Tutorial, Data Analysis]
+tags: [Tutorial, Machine Learning, Text Mining, Survival Analysis]
 link: "https://bookdown.org/mpfoley1973/statistics/"
-length_weight: "8.9%"
+length_weight: "33.1%"
 pinned: false
 ---

 Notes cobbled together from books, online classes, etc. to be used as quick reference for common work projects. [...]
-These notes mostly self-education from books, online classes, tutorials, vignettes, etc. They probably have a lot of mistakes, are poorly organized, and shaky on fundamentals.
-I hope over time this document grows and improves in quality along with my own mastery of data analysis, but that’s all I can say for it.
-If you found this from an internet search, use at your own risk!
-The focus of this handbook is statistical inference, including population estimates, group ...
+These are notes from books, classes, tutorials, vignettes, etc. They contain mistakes, are poorly organized, and are sloppy on fundamentals.
+They should improve over time, but that’s all I can say for it.
+Use at your own risk.
+The focus of this handbook is statistical inference, including population estimates, group comparisons, and regression modeling.
+Not included here: probability, machine learning, text mining, survey analysis, or survival analysis.
+These subjects ...